History of the Penny Loafer

 For SS18, we have added a few different loafer styles to our collection.

-Second is Adam.
+Another popular loafer is the Adam.
 Built on our recently designed flexi welt sole, this particular version is lighter in weight making it more suitable for warmer weather and casual dressing.

 Produced with the same characteristics of a hard-wearing welted shoe, the flexi welt features the following: